-What do you think are the biggest misconceptions that black people themselves have about their own hair?
+What do you think are the biggest misconceptions that Black people themselves have about their own hair?

 People of all races need to evaluate their hair and learn what products work best.
-For example, a volumizing shampoo is something that is not commonly used in the black community.
+For example, a volumizing shampoo is something that is not commonly used in the Black community.
 However, if you have oily hair that needs to be shampooed twice a week because your hair loses style and falls flat, a volumizing shampoo could do the trick.

 How would you say the industry has evolved in the past 10 years when it comes to natural hair?
 Do you think Hollywood and the fashion industry have become more accepting of it?

-Over the past 10 years, relaxers have been deprioritized in the black community.
+Over the past 10 years, relaxers have been deprioritized in the Black community.
 Other presumed less-harmful chemicals began to take their place, such as the keratin treatments.
 It was not until we learned about formaldehyde that clients and stylists began to back off from the keratin treatments.
 That signaled the start of the chemical-free craze.
 Everybody wanted to be natural but still get their hair straightened.
 The problem was that most people’s hair would not last through humidity or exercising.
 When they had to shampoo it naturally, they did not know what to do in terms of styling.
 Their hair had uneven textures and was just difficult to manage.
-From there began the “big chop” phase, removing all compromised ends that were not natural in texture.
+From there began the big chop phase, removing all compromised ends that were not natural in texture.

-For those opting out of the big chop, “protective styles” that allowed them to grow out their hair and remove compromised ends little by little were chosen.
-Today, most people in the black community avoid using chemical straighteners but still struggle to manage their natural hair.
+For those opting out of the big chop, protective styles that allowed them to grow out their hair and remove compromised ends little by little were chosen.
+Today, most people in the Black community avoid using chemical straighteners but still struggle to manage their natural hair.
 As a result, wigs, weft extensions, and lace closures have made a tremendous rise in our community.

-“To truly care for your natural hair, it has to become a lifestyle,” Lightford says.
-This rings true for so many women of color that may not know where to start when they decide to start putting effort into their hair's health, whether they have type 3a or 4c.
-Below you’ll find a guide to the most important haircare terms, products, and tools you need to know, regardless of the stage you’re currently in with your hair journey.
+"To truly care for your natural hair, it has to become a lifestyle," Lightford says.
+This rings true for so many women of color who may not know where to start when they decide to start putting effort into their hair's health, whether they have type 3a or 4c.
+Below you'll find a guide to the most important haircare terms, products, and tools you need to know, regardless of the stage you're currently in with your hair journey.